tenstorrent/CoreArchChecker/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://yyz-gitlab.local.tenstorrent.com/chuang/cboard)

-CBoard is a tool to check RTL DUT against an architectural simulator (Whisper) in lock step.
+CBoard is a framework to check CPU DUT's registers and memory against an architectural simulator (Whisper) in lock step.
+After each instruction retires or event gets triggered, the DUT and simulator's state is collected.
+CBoard maintains a snapshot of the current register states for both DUT and simulator separately, updating the register snapshot values after each step.
 If there is a mismatch in the state after the step, an error will be return bridge and the test will end.
 CBoard is also designed to provide memory sycchronization features to enable mutli-threaded run with memory sharing.
 ## Build CBoard
 Build the CBoard based on Bazel